 A default of that nature would have serious economic consequences.
 A study by Macroeconomic Advisers and funded by PGPF analyzed the economic effects of fiscal brinksmanship during the “fiscal cliff” episode that was resolved on January 2, 2013.
 The study found that if the debt limit had caused even a brief restriction on borrowing at that time, the economy could have been pushed back into recession.
 A disruption in borrowing lasting two months could have led to a prolonged economic downturn and eliminated approximately 3 million jobs.1

 No — raising the debt limit does not authorize new spending.
 Rather, raising the debt limit simply enables the Treasury Department to fund commitments that the government has already incurred under previous decisions by elected officials.
 To control actual spending, lawmakers must change the laws that provide funding in the first place.

-The debt limit has been raised by many Presidents and Congresses — controlled by both Democrats and Republicans.
+The debt limit has been raised by Presidents and Congresses of both parties.